Free From Fentanyl Pledge

 Source: cdc.gov

-of overdose deaths happened inside a home.
+of the 2023 overdose deaths nationwide happened with a bystander present.

 Source: cdc.gov